-This gift wrapping scene is designed to fit inside the same little glass box with a mirrored back that is also used for the Chicken Hutch.
+This gift wrapping scene was made quite a few years ago and was designed to fit inside the same little glass box with a mirrored back that is also used for the Chicken Hutch.

 The plaid basket with brown paper packages to mail has a bottle lid base to which I glued a strip of cotton from the top of an aspirin bottle.
 A circle of plaid fabric was just pulled up and glued to the inside of the bottle cap.
 White lace ruffling covered the raw edges, red bunka was glued to the rim and a bow added to one side.